-El Salvador is located in northern Central America, where it is both the smallest country and the most densely populated.
+El Salvador is located in northern Central America, where it is both the smallest and most densely populated country.
 Its geographic landscape features two parallel mountain ranges that cross the country with a central plateau between them and a narrow coastal plain hugging the Pacific Ocean.

 Guatemala is the third-largest country in Central America.
 Situated in a geologically active region, its geography is characterized by three major geographic regions or zones: the Petén lowlands, the Guatemalan highlands, and the Pacific coast flatlands.

-Guyana is located in northeastern South America with an Atlantic Ocean coastline, much of which is below sea level at high tide.
-Sometimes classified as part of the Caribbean region, Guyana can be divided into geographic zones that include a coastal plain, a white sand belt, and interior highlands.
+Guyana is located in northeastern South America with an Atlantic coastline, much of which is below sea level at high tide.
+Sometimes classified as part of the Caribbean region, Guyana can be divided into geographic zones, including a coastal plain, a white sand belt, and interior highlands.

 Honduras, located in northern Central America, is mostly mountainous.
-Lowlands are located along its Pacific and Caribbean coasts as well as the river valleys of the interior.
-The majority of the population resides in the central highlands which is an economically important agricultural region.
+Lowlands are situated along its Pacific and Caribbean coasts and the river valleys of the interior.
+Most of the population resides in the central highlands, an economically important agricultural region.

 Mexico is located in the southern portion of North America and is the third largest country in Latin America.
 A biodiverse country, it encompasses arid deserts and scrublands, tropical rainforests, temperate forests and grasslands, mangrove swamps, alpine ecosystems, and coral reefs.